 - Mobilize and train volunteer advocates in key legislative districts.

-- Become a leader in local coalitions and begin new coalitions and advocacy, and advocate for diverse representation in all groups
+- Become a leader in local coalitions, begin new coalitions and advocacy, and advocate for diverse representation in all groups

 - Build relationships with local candidates and elected officials in their region, from municipal and local to state legislative office holders.

-- Manage political activities (canvass operations, mail, digital) related to winning campaigns at any level of elected office in their region
+- Manage political activities (canvass operations, mail, digital) related to winning campaigns at any level of elected office in the region

 - Develop an ongoing list of local policy priorities to use in candidate questionnaires and for accountability work.